xocolatl-aficionado/Quizzeria/README.md

 ## Performance Review

-Each developer reviewed the other developers performaces out of 1 to 5 in the following criteria -
+Each developer reviewed the other developers performances out of 1 to 5 in the following criteria -

-- Communication: How willing the team member was in communicating with others and was updated on all the team discussions
+- **Communication**: How willing the team member was in communicating with others and was updated on all the team discussions
-- Technical Contribution: How sound the team member was in the technical part
+- **Technical Contribution**: How sound the team member was in the technical part
-- Timely Delivery: How efficiently the team member submitted on time.
+- **Timely Delivery**: How efficiently the team member submitted on time.

 You can find the performance reviews [here](docs/Performance%20Review/Review.pdf)